hmrc/openid-connect-userinfo/public/api/conf/1.0/docs/overview.md

-The User Information API allows you to retrieve information about the signed-in user, in an OpenID Connect compliant format
+The User Information API provides information about the signed-in user, in an OpenID Connect compliant format.